Alfastrek/DashboardPro/README.md

 (Website Snapshots attached below)
 ## Introduction

-In this Assessment, we have created a Visualization Dashboard to facilitate analytics, graphs, and charts for better visualization of the given dataset.
+In this Project, we have created a Visualization Dashboard to facilitate analytics, graphs, and charts for better visualization of the given dataset.
 This Assessment includes three pages:

 - **🏠 Home**: Collection of all Charts, Graphs, and complete Analysis.
 - **🔍 Filtering Zone**: Page to read and filter data from the raw dataset.